 SHAREHOLDER ALERT: Rigrodsky Law, P.A.
 Announces Buyout Investigation

-Cubic Corporation (NYSE: CUB) regarding possible breaches of fiduciary duties and other violations of law related to Cubic's agreement to be acquired by affiliates of Veritas Capital and Evergreen Coast Capital Corporation for $70.00 per share.
-To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-cubic-corporation.
+ProSight Global, Inc. (NYSE: PROS) regarding possible breaches of fiduciary duties and other violations of law related to ProSight's agreement to be acquired by affiliates of TowerBrook Capital Partners L.P. and Further Global Capital Management.
+Under the terms of the agreement, ProSight's shareholders will receive $12.85 in cash per share.
+To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-prosight-global-inc.

-Cantel Medical Corp.
-(NYSE: CMD) regarding possible breaches of fiduciary duties and other violations of law related to Cantel's agreement to be acquired by STERIS plc for $16.93 in cash and 0.33787 shares of STERIS per share.
-To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-cantel-medical-corp.
+People's United Financial, Inc. (NASDAQ GS: PBCT) regarding possible breaches of fiduciary duties and other violations of law related to People's United's agreement to be acquired by M&T Bank Corporation.
+Under the terms of the agreement, People's United's shareholders will receive 0.118 shares of M&T per share.
+To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-peoples-united-financial-inc.

-CoreLogic, Inc. (NYSE: CLGX) regarding possible breaches of fiduciary duties and other violations of law related to CoreLogic's agreement to be acquired by affiliates of Stone Point Capital and Insight Partners for $80.00 per share.
-To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-corelogic-inc.
+Severn Bancorp, Inc. (NASDAQ GS: SVBI) regarding possible breaches of fiduciary duties and other violations of law related to Severn's agreement to be acquired by Shore Bancshares, Inc. Under the terms of the agreement, Severn's shareholders will receive 0.6207 shares of Shore Bancshares and $1.59 in cash per share.
+To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-severn-bancorp-inc.

-Perspecta Inc. (NYSE: PRSP) regarding possible breaches of fiduciary duties and other violations of law related to Perspecta's agreement to be acquired by affiliates of Peraton for $29.35 per share.
-To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-perspecta-inc.
+The Michaels Companies, Inc. (NASDAQ GS: MIK) regarding possible breaches of fiduciary duties and other violations of law related to The Michaels Companies' agreement to be acquired by affiliates of Apollo Global Management, Inc. Under the terms of the agreement, The Michaels Companies' shareholders will receive $22.00 in cash per share.
+To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-the-michaels-companies-inc.

 You may also contact Seth D. Rigrodsky or Gina M. Serra cost and obligation free at (888) 969-4242 or info@rl-legal.com.